 Oxford Economics is a leading economic consultancy firm.
 Founded in 1981 as a commercial venture with Oxford University’s business college, we have since become one of the world’s foremost economic consulting firms.
 We offer a competitive salary, flexible working conditions and a success driven promotion system.

-Please note that this role is based in our London office.
-Candidates must be willing to work in this specific location.
+Please note that this role is based either in our London Office or Oxford Office.
+Candidates must be willing to work in one of the two locations.

 Headquartered in Oxford, with regional centres in London, New York, and Singapore, Oxford Economics has more than 20 offices across the globe.
 We employ over 300 full-time staff, including 200 professional economists, industry experts and business editors.
 Our worldwide client base now comprises over 1,500 international organisations, including leading multinational companies and financial institutions; key government bodies and trade associations; and top universities, consultancies, and think tanks.

-We are seeking Economists as part of our Scenarios team and based in Oxford Economics’ London office.
+We are seeking Economists as part of our Scenarios team and based in Oxford Economics’ London/ Oxford office.
 The unit is responsible for OE’s Global Scenario Services, bespoke scenario projects, supporting the Global Macro Service, and Stress testing.

 - Producing and writing up scenarios for the quarterly Global Scenarios Service.